 and perspectives; all students are expected to drive their own learning

 throughout the semester.

 ED 142 Education of the Exceptional Child

-Starting with a history of special education, this course introduces students to
+Starting with a history of special education, this course introduces

 ED 161 Anthropology and Sociology of Schooling

 Explores educational institutions and the various external and internal

 societal forces that shape them.
 Attention to critical, ethnographic studies of